danielshalom/object-detection/README.md

 *  SVM and HOG -

-Personally, I chose to identify face recognition but you can try whatever you want, this machine will recognize everything
+Personally, I chose to do face recognition but you can try whatever you want, this machine will recognize everything

    Data sets: http://archive.ics.uci.edu/ml/datasets.html